corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ## 1. Choose the right type of computers to compute and host
 ### EC2: Elastic Compute Cloud = Infrastructure as a Service
 An Amazon EC2 instance is like a virtual computer running in the cloud, similar to CPU and RAM of a computer.
-Choose its types and sizes based on computational power and memory requirements to determine the performance capabilities.
+Choose types and sizes based on computational power and memory requirements to determine the performance capabilities.
 - **Purchasing Options:**
 	- On-Demand: pay the full price for what you use at any time
 	- Reserved: 1-3 year for a discount